EddyVerbruggen/cordova-plugin-googleplus/README.md

 - A: On Android you need to execute the `keytool` steps, see the installation instructions for details.

 ## 7. Changelog
+1.1.0: Added `isAvailable`, for issue [#37](https://github.com/EddyVerbruggen/cordova-plugin-googleplus/issues/37)
-1.0.0: initial version supporting iOS and Android
+1.0.0: Initial version supporting iOS and Android

 ## 8. License